hertzmann/hertzmann.github.io/_posts/2020-09-23-dreaming-and-Sampling.md

 He said that his theory predicted that updating neural weights during dreaming should proceed in reverse order in the brain.
 He said neuroscientists later discovered this reversed-time updated, and they were confused by it.

 I have no idea if Geoff's theory has the slightest kernel of truth in it.
-I also don't know if he still believes it.
+I also don't know if he still believes it, or if he ever published it<sup>2</sup>.

 Borges said, when introducing [J. W. Dunne's theories of dreaming](https://en.wikipedia.org/wiki/An_Experiment_with_Time), "I do not agree with this theory, but it is so beautiful it is worth recalling."
 There is a lot about dreaming that doesn't seem to me to be explained by Geoff's theory.
 But Geoff's theory is so beautiful it is worth recalling.